Council or housing association landlords can evict tenants for criminal or antisocial behaviour.

 - breaching a criminal behaviour order

-You are usually held responsible for the behaviour of children and adults who live with you or visit you.
+You are usually held responsible for the behaviour of your children and adults who live with you or visit you.

 You can also be evicted if you commit an offence during a riot anywhere in the UK.